Drug & Alcohol Rehab Bradford & Near Bradford

 People with cannabis addictions enter rehab and will be assessed using the above-mentioned ASAM and DSM-5.
 These assessments offer staff an in-depth way of choosing the best treatments for their needs.

 In terms of cannabis, people are treated for psychological addiction as a cannabis detox is unnecessary.
-Usually, cognitive behavioural therapy will feature as instrumental.
+Usually, cognitive behavioural therapy at rehab will feature as instrumental.

 There will also be a focus on changing how a person creates meaning and value in their life.
-It’s likely that people will also undergo some therapies to support mental health recovery.
+It’s likely that people will also undergo some therapies at rehab to support mental health recovery.

-As cannabis can cause psychosis, some people might also be treated with medication in order to manage these symptoms.
+As cannabis can cause psychosis, some people might also be treated with medication in order to manage these symptoms at rehab.

 While medications like Selective Serotonin Reuptake Inhibitors (SSRIs), especially Sertraline, can help ease anxiety symptoms, it is helpful to prevent anxiety and other effects that cannabis might be causing you.